yellowstonegames/SquidSquad/README.md

 they will probably all be in the dependencies, but this ensures all the versions are up-to-date and necessary other projects are present.

-Liftoff fetches SquidSquad from Maven Central, and need a fixed release for `squidSquadVersion`.
-Right now, the best such release is `4.0.0-beta2`.
+Liftoff fetches SquidSquad from Maven Central, and needs a fixed release for `squidSquadVersion`.
+Right now, the best such release is `4.0.0`.
 You can always use a more recent build of SquidSquad, using JitPack to build a recent commit.
 You should typically use a recent commit from [its JitPack page](https://jitpack.io/#yellowstonegames/squidsquad) for your `squidSquadVersion` property.
 The group is different for JitPack builds of SquidSquad; change `com.squidpony` to `com.github.yellowstonegames.squidsquad` when using JitPack.
 Note that the artifact IDs may have changed if you are